One Child, One Opportunity

 Your story of overcoming challenges is a reflection, like that of many other young people, of the results we hope to achieve through our educational programs.

-At the age of 11, he joined the Agents of Change Program in 2013.
+At the age of 11, she joined the Agents of Change Program in 2013.

-At the age of 11, he joined the Agents of Change Program in 2013.
+At the age of 11, she joined the Agents of Change Program in 2013.

 She was educated at the Río de la Plata College and graduated from the Agents of Change Program in 2018.